 We understand that different campaign have different goal and according to the need of the product and brand we assign different pricing model for our partners.

 New channels, tactics and payments models will only serve your marketing efforts if ads reach the right people.
-Rather than spending your budget on a large set of consumers, you can more efficiently use behavioural data to target people who fit your customer persona.
-While advertisers commonly target individual websites where they expect their customer to hang out, behavioural data improves upon this approach by allowing you to target groups of people across multiple advertising properties.
-Behavioural targeting providers can profile a group (e.g. mothers with young kids) based on an analysis of online searches, Internet browsing habits, purchasing history and much more.
-If you’re targeting specific types of consumers, behavioural data can mean the difference between a bungled campaign and a huge victory.
-Mobile video ads, native advertising, viewable impressions and behavioural targeting are the defining trends in digital advertising.
+Rather than spending your budget on a large set of consumers, you can more efficiently use behavioral data to target people who fit your customer persona.
+While advertisers commonly target individual websites where they expect their customer to hang out, behavioral data improves upon this approach by allowing you to target groups of people across multiple advertising properties.
+Behavioral targeting providers can profile a group (e.g. mothers with young kids) based on an analysis of online searches, Internet browsing habits, purchasing history and much more.
+If you’re targeting specific types of consumers, behavioral data can mean the difference between a bungled campaign and a huge victory.
+Mobile video ads, native advertising, viewable impressions and behavioral targeting are the defining trends in digital advertising.
 The strategies that worked for advertisers for the past five years won’t work indefinitely.
 As these trends illustrate, the channels are continually changing, and the audience on the other end has new habits and preferences.
 Get the most out of your advertising spend by testing these new four strategies and discovering what works for you.